WordPress Is Not What You Think

 9 out of 10 of the people I talk to (and think they know what WordPress is) are wrong, at least to a certain extent.
-The reason is that there are certain misconceptions about it – some even created by people in the industry – because not everybody wants to take the time and explain it properly.
+The reason is that there are certain misconceptions about it – some even created by people in the web design and development industry – because not everybody wants to take the time and explain it properly.
 Believe it or not, there are even people that have WordPress (WP) sites and still don’t understand what it is.
 You’ll hear that it’s a site builder, or a template, or both, when in fact that’s like saying that a TV remote control is a TV – not the case.

 With that in mind, let’s start with what WordPress is not, and knock out some misconceptions.
 WordPress is not a website template.
 There is no WordPress “look” because just about any site on the entire internet could potentially be a WordPress site, regardless of how it looks.
 There are no special WP functions or characteristics —like being mobile friendly or dynamic—because those features have nothing to do with “Wordpress”.
 Anyone who tells you differently, well, just point them to this article and smile because you’ll know better.